Darlington and Barnard Castle Railway: Forcett and Merrybent branches

 The Forcett branch was authorised in 1865 to serve the limestone quarries in the area and was 8 mi from the junction 1+1/2 mi west of Piercebridge on the D&BCR.
 The branch did not open until February 1867, and even then was delayed in forwarding traffic as the track had not been ballasted properly or been engineered correctly.
 The line was worked by the NER but retained its independence until the grouping of 1923, when it became an LNER asset.

 The 6 mi Merrybent Railway was built to convey copper, lead and limestone for the Merrybent and Middleton Tyas Mining and Smelting Company.
 The branch line was authorised by an act of Parliament in 1866, opened in 1870 but it closed in 1878 due to financial difficulties.
 The NER purchased the line in 1890 and re-opened it soon afterwards.
 It continued to forward aggregate from the quarries around Barton until 1950 when it was closed for the final time.
 A station and platform were provided at Barton for the use of non-aggregate goods workings, and although intended for eventual use by passengers, the station at Barton never sold a ticket.
 The trackbed of the former railway was adapted into the northern carriageway of the A1(M) bypass around Darlington in 1965 with the defunct quarry at Barton being used as a motorway interchange.

 Accidents

 On 24 October 1905, a train from Darlington bound for Tebay had just left Gainford station when it derailed and slid down an embankment.
 Injuries were only slight, so a recovery operation was launched immediately as a Royal Train was due on the line later on the same day.
-The cause of the accident was due to several factors; a trackworking gang had removed a rail from the running line after misreading the timetable and not expecting the train to be there.
-The drivers of both locomotives (two were necessary for the ascent over Stainmore Pass) did not see the signals at danger and the explosives, left on the line by the trackworking gang to warn of danger ahead, did not detonate.
+The cause of the accident was due to several factors; a track working gang had removed a rail from the running line after misreading the timetable and not expecting the train to be there.
+The drivers of both locomotives (two were necessary for the ascent over Stainmore Pass) did not see the signals at danger and the explosives, left on the line by the track working gang to warn of danger ahead, did not detonate.